bladenight/bladenight_app_V25/README.md

 ## Build:

-* Create communication certificate as pkcs12 Certificate (see below) for server communication -> put it in assets/certs/bnp12.pkcs12</li>
+* Create a communication certificate as pkcs12 Certificate (see below) for server communication → put it in assets/certs/bnp12.pkcs12
 * Build in IntelliJ Terminal.
-Enter following:
+Enter the following:
   ```bash
   flutter clean
   ```